Mower blade

 Mower blades are the cutting components of lawn mowers.
 They are usually made of sturdy metals as they must be able to withstand high-speed contact with a variety of objects in addition to grass.
 The materials used (as well as size, thickness, and design of the blades) vary by manufacturer.

 History

-The first known lawn mower sported a cylinder cutting gear made of iron.
+The first known lawn mower had a cylinder cutting gear made of iron.
 It was used to mow sporting grounds and wide-ranging gardens.
 As manufacturers changed the design and structure of mowers, the cutting mechanism also developed and evolved into several varieties, including cylinder/reel blades, deck blades, mulching blades, and lifting blades.

 Types of mower blades

 Reel or cylinder blades

 Used in reel or cylinder mowers, cylinder blades are composed of three to seven helical blades welded in a horizontally rotating cylindrical reel, creating a scissor-like cutting action.
 Unlike other types of mower blades, reel/cylinder blades cannot be replaced; therefore, a broken blade requires replacement of the entire mower.
 For dull or rusty blades, cleaning and sharpening kits are available.